oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 ### Vulnerability scanning
 Oracle Cloud Infrastructure (OCI) Vulnerability Scanning Service gives teams the confidence to develop their code on instances with the latest security patches and helps ensure a smooth transition to building production code.
 Combined with Oracle Cloud Guard, operations teams gain a unified view of all instances to quickly remediate any open ports or patch unsafe packages discovered by the Vulnerability Scanning Service.

 Vulnerability scannig fully supports Oracle Linux, CentOS, Ubuntu with partial support for Windows.
 In case of large number of Windows instances it's recommended to use additional endpoint security solution.
 Vulnerability scanning uses NVD, OVAL, CIS as sources for common vulnerabilities.
+It's not recommend to use Vulnerability Scanning in Virtual Machine DB Systems as they are closely monitored by other services are contain custom patches for high performance and availability instead follow [Updating DB Systems](https://docs.oracle.com/iaas/dbcs/doc/update-db-system.html) guide.

 Vulnerability scanning service is deployed in all Standard Landing Zones without requiring any customization for Sovereing Landing zone addon.